 On December 30, 2013, the California Court entered an Initial Case Management Order.
 Among other things, the Initial Case Management Order set an Initial Case Management Conference for February 4, 2014 and stayed all discovery and motion practice until that date.
 On January 6, 2014, the Defendants filed notices of special appearance and intent to file, or join in, a motion to stay or dismiss the amended complaint.
-The Case Management Conference has been continued until July 14, 2014.
+The Case Management Conference has been continued until October 14, 2014.
+The Company intends to continue to defend the lawsuit vigorously.